hekmat-2025/Hekmat-2025/README.md

 ---

-## 📚 Extras & samples
-Want extra sections?
-I can add:
-- A "Talks & Writing" section linking to a blog or Medium posts
-- A resume / CV download button (PDF)
-- Screenshots or GIFs for featured projects
-- A pinned "How to run locally" quick-start for each project

----

 Made with ❤️, curiosity, and a lot of coffee.
 Keep building — the best code is shipped code. ✨